13zebras/work-projects-skills/README.md

 # Work, Projects, Skills - Tom Stine

-Below is a listing with URL's of websites I have worked on, created, etc.
+Below is a listing with URL's of websites I have developed or helped develop, all using Next.js and React.

 ## Freelance